tiagofrepereira2012/paper_notes/notes/face_rec_demographics/the_impact_of_age_and_threshold.md

 ## More details

 The target population analysed was people from [0-17] years old with age variation from pairs of images varying from [0-10] years.
-Follow the image bellow a map of the dataset.
+Follow in the image below a map of the dataset.

 ![](the_impact_of_age_and_threshold/database.png)

 Two major experiments were carried out.
-In the **first one**, a fixed FMR threshold was picked at 0.001 from a target population of impostors from adults (> 17 years old).
-And FNMR and FMR were put input perspective.
+In the **first one**, a fixed FMR threshold was picked at 0.001 from a target population of impostors from adults (> 17 years old) and FNMR and FMR were put input perspective.

 The FMR plot below shows that the COTS system starts to consistently operate under the operation point from the age of 10.